Alignak-monitoring-contrib/alignak-backend/docs/resources/configtimeperiod.rst

     Time periods are used in many situations:

     - for the hosts and services active/passive checks.
-Touside the defined time periods, Alignak will not try to determine the hosts/services states.
+Outside of the defined time periods, Alignak will not try to determine the hosts/services states.

     - for the notifications.
 The notifications will be sent-out only during the defined time periods.

     A time period is built with time ranges for each day of the week that "rotate" once the week has ended.
 Different types of exceptions to the normal weekly time are supported,
     including: specific weekdays, days of generic months, days of specific months, and calendar dates.